russelldb/bigsets/README.md

 # What?
 A prototype / PoC delta orswot database built on riak-core

 # Why?

-Inserting an element into a set in riak's data types
-Implementation involves reading the whole set off disk, deserialising it, appending the new element, reserialising, and writing, then replicating to N-1 replicas.
-If you were unlucky any or all of the replicas updated that set concurrently, so at each replica you must read the whole set, merge the incomng and local sets, serialise, and write to disk.
+Inserting an element into a set in riak's data types Implementation involves reading the whole set off disk, deserialising it, appending the new element, reserialising, and writing, then replicating to N-1 replicas.
+If you were unlucky any or all of the replicas updated that set concurrently, so at each replica you must read the whole set, merge the incoming and local sets, serialise, and write to disk.
 That dance means sets are not very scalable on riak.

 Here is a graph of inserting just 10k elements into riak: